blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/magic_items_1.md

 #### Blu's Tiny Tavern (Very Rare)
 This small wooden carving of a tavern fits in your palm.
-When you speak the command word, it expands into a full-size tavern with a small staff of blue awakened cats to provide free room and board for as long as supplies last.
+When you speak the command word, it expands into a full-size tavern with a small staff of blue awakened cats to provide free room and board for thirty days for the party.
 Once expanded, the tavern cannot be returned to it's previous size.

 ## Potions